A local, family owned yoga studio located in historic downtown Redmond, OR.

 Larissa Darcy, RYT200

 I fell in love with yoga because it is a constant opportunity to grow and express myself.
 I'm a runner, hiker, yogi, and cyclist and love to find physical and mental challenges in all things.
-While I was in college, I completed my teaching training with Core Power Yoga, and was more often found in the yoga studio than in classes!
-I started teaching yoga in 2013 right after I graduated as I knew that teaching yoga was something I was passionate about sharing with others.
 I have taught at various studios around the world, and assisted in opening a studio with my husband Kevin, where we focused on yoga, cycling classes, and general wellness.
 I love pushing the boundaries of my students, and helping each student realize their potential on and off of the mat.

 Heather Kulikowsky, E-RYT500, 800HR Certified Yoga Therapist

-At 23 I was burnt out, ravaged by debilitating pain and fatigue, struggling with the weight of an invisible illness and what was inevitably the loss of my hoped for future.
-When yoga found me it gently picked me up, lovingly put me back together, and gracefully showed me how to share what I had found.
-My desire to know more led me to Kripalu’s School of Integrative Yoga Therapy (overseen by IAYT) where I learned exactly why yoga works, where current research supports ancient practices, how to choose and apply specific techniques based on an individual’s strengths, needs, and goals, and ultimately how to develop in others the capacity to know and support themselves deeply on their journey through life.
+I was burnt out, ravaged by debilitating pain and fatigue, struggling with the weight of an invisible illness, and yet yoga found me, picked me up, put me back together, and showed me how to share what I had found.
+My desire to know more led me to Kripalu’s School of Integrative Yoga Therapy (overseen by IAYT) where I learned why yoga works, where current research supports ancient practices, how to choose and apply specific techniques based on an individual’s strengths, needs, goals, and how to develop in others the capacity to know and support oneself.
 I infuse my love of nature, science, athletics, and spirit into playful, open hearted explorations, the goal always being to lovingly guide you home to yourself.